 All test equipment requiring electrical power should be switched on and allowed to warm up in accordance with the manufacturers’ operating instructions or calibration certificates before commencement of any tests or measurements.
 In the absence of such guidance, the measurement facility should evaluate the performance of test equipment to determine the required warm up period to prevent drift for each piece of equipment.

 Items under test should be run at rated power for a sufficient period to ensure stability.
 The warm-up time selected for any type of light source should be documented in the laboratory procedures, and used consistently.

+Before measurement, the measured AtoN light shall be operated under the specified character for a long enough time to achieve photometric, electrical stability and temperature balance.
+The AtoN light shall operate under the conditions specified in 3.2.1 (2) during warm-up.
+The photometer is used to continuously monitor the output of the measured AtoN light, which can be determined as stable when the following conditions are met:

+Under the steady light state, the photometric value is measured every 5 minutes.
+After three consecutive measurements, the variation between the maximum and minimum results is less than 0.5% of the minimum result.

+In the rhythmic light state, a fast photometer is used to measure and calculate the effective intensity according to 3.1.2 every 5 minutes.
+After three consecutive measurements, the variation between the maximum and minimum results is less than 0.5% of the minimum result.

+When the AtoN light under measurement is switched to a different light character or color for subsequent measurement, the stability shall be judged again according to the above conditions before measurement.
+Record the stabilization time for each measurement.

 Stray and Ambient Light Control